December 24, 2023

 A Little of That Funky, Funky Christmas

 I started to work on this mix almost immediately after the last one, and got sidetracked.
 The original intent was for a mix of soul & funk, but decided to go all funk.
-However, I forgot to recheck all the previous tracks and missed one.
-The Emotions' "Black Christmas" (btw, is a great track) isn't quite funky, but more pop-soul.
-And because of just that one error, I had to alter the title.
-And in my usual fashion, the new title is vacuous sarcasm (a play on old sayings, eg. making a mountain out of an anthill, et al).
+However, I forgot to recheck all the previous tracks and missed one - The Emotions' "Black Christmas" (btw, is a great track) isn't quite funky, but more pop-soul.

 20 tracks (actually 21, the last track a very short bonus) with half from the '70s (tracks 1-10), and the other half '00s.
 My favorites?
 Most of 'em.
 Andy Mowatt's "Hark!
 The Herald Angels Sing" should impress other guitarists out there.
 Funky Turkey's "Jingle Bell Funk" is fun.
-Just the name of the band and song title is worthy enough.
 The Clark Sisters' "Go Tell It on the Mountain" is an impressive take.
 Also, not one but two versions of "God Rest Ye Merry Gentleman."
 Milly & Silly's "Gettin Down for Xmas" is a good funky opener to kick things off.
 Hmm, Funk Machine's "Soul Santa" is another.
 They're all good.
 Enjoy!

 December 9, 2023